Smartich0ke/WeatherBusLite-arduino/README.md

 # WeatherBus Lite
-A super simple telemetry protocol for IoTweather monitoring systems!
+A super simple telemetry protocol for IoT weather monitoring systems!

 ## What it can do
 - Supports simple query-response communication